 Pitched roofs tend to be the norm for residential homes.
-They look nicer and have better resistance than flat roofs, and there are a lot of different materials to choose from.
-Asphalt, terracotta, steel… each material has its pros and cons, and some may not be suitable for your climate.
+They look nicer and have better resistance than flat roofs, plus there are a lot of different materials to choose from.
+Asphalt, terracotta, steel… each material has its pros and cons and some may not be suitable for your climate.
 To help make your roof replacement project a bit easier, we’ve gone over the most common material choices, along with their price points.
-Looking to do a deep dive on the subject?
-You can always learn everything there is to know about roofing.

 Asphalt shingles

-Asphalt shingles can last up to 20 years, but high quality ones can last up to 50.
+Asphalt shingles can last up to 20 years but high-quality ones can last up to 50.
 Their higher cost is well worth it in the long run.
-Plus, most manufacturers offer a long warranty along with their product.
+And it’s worth mentioning that most manufacturers offer a long warranty along with their product.

 As for installation, your roofer first installs a base, usually a fibreglass mat or organic felt, and then moves on to the surface layer (i.e., asphalt shingles).
 You can also find eco-friendly and recyclable asphalt shingles on the market.
 Of course, you’re likely to have to pay a little extra for those.